Ineos: Sports

 INEOS has invested in elite sport across football, running, rugby, cycling, sailing, and Formula One.
-INEOS is owner of French Ligue 1 side OGC Nice and Swiss Super League side FC Lausanne-Sport.
-INEOS also own a minority stake of 28.94% in Manchester United F.C which plays in the Premier League.
+INEOS is the owner of multiple football clubs; French Ligue 1 side OGC Nice, Swiss Super League side FC Lausanne-Sport, and a 28.94% minority stake in the Premier League's Manchester United.
 INEOS is Principal Partner and third equal owner of the Mercedes-AMG Petronas F1 Team.
 INEOS fully funds the INEOS Grenadiers cycling team and INEOS Britannia, Challenger of Record at the 37th America's Cup.
-INEOS is Performance Partner to the All Blacks and New Zealand's Teams in Black and to Eliud Kipchoge and the NN Running Team.
+INEOS is Performance Partner to Eliud Kipchoge and the NN Running Team.
 In October 2019, INEOS supported Eliud Kipchoge to break the elusive 2-hour marathon barrier with Kipchoge completing the feat in a time of 1:59.40.2.

 Beyond elite sport, INEOS supports The Daily Mile Foundation — a running initiative for school children to get them moving for 15 minutes a day.

 In January 2025 INEOS failed to pay $10 million as part of its sponsorship deal to the rugby team, All Blacks, the sponsorship deal contract has since been cancelled.

+In April 2026, INEOS signed a £87m deal with Netcompany, for them to become co-title partner of the Grenadiers grand tour cycling team.